-If you’ve already build a mutual fund portfolio you definitely know what a mutual fund is.But we leave no stone unturned to make sure you’re thorough with your financial tools before you start investing.
+If you’ve already build a mutual funds investment portfolio you definitely know what a mutual fund is.But we leave no stone unturned to make sure you’re thorough with your financial tools before you start investing.

 So to reiterate, mutual fund is a collection of stocks and/or bonds.
 A mutual fund company gathers a pool of money from different people and invests it in stocks, bonds, and other securities.
 Each investor owns shares, which represent a portion of the holdings of the fund.